lukzmu/reusable-actions/README.md

 ## Available actions:

-- [setup-uv](setup-uv) - sets up some handy things to use the uv package manager
+- [setup-python](setup-python/action.yml) - sets up some handy things to use the uv package manager